microsoft/azure-health-data-services-toolkit/samples/Quickstart/README.md

 This quickstart will walk you through creating a simple custom operation on top of the FHIR Service using Azure Functions.
 We'll cover everything from deploying infrastructure, debugging locally, and deploying to Azure.

+This sample has QuickstartFilter, which is an input filter, it  does a preprocessing on PUT and POST requests on patient resources.
+In case request body for PUT and POST request does not have "Communication" and "meta.security" objects, filter would add these objects in requests using json transform feature.
+QuickstartFilter also implements extension to handle exceptions.
+In case of an exception it logs the details ad sets the error body in context as part of post process.

 *This sample does not address authorization for simplicity - the endpoint is open to anyone with the address.
 Please only use test or sample data for this quickstart.*

 ## Prerequisites